-For further information about plugins on job node setups, please refer to section 6.2.4Installing Server plugins.
-Grid workers will be re-deployed when the plugin is installed on the master server so no further actions are needed to enable the plugin for use on grid nodes.
-See section 6.3Overview Model II for further details about grid worker re-deployment.
+For further information about plugins on job node setups, please refer to section 6.2.4.

+Grid workers will be re-deployed when a plugin is installed on the master server.
+Thus, no further action is needed to enable the newly installed plugin to be used on grid nodes.
+See section 6.3 for further details about grid worker re-deployment.